KotlinNLP/DependencyTreeJS/README.md

 ## Custom options

-Is it possible to pass a custom `options` object:
+It is possible to pass a custom `options` object:

 ```javascript
 var options = {